Cumulo-pro/cumulo-block-explorer/docs/limonata-missed-proposals.md

 `dt` is attributed to the proposer of `block[h]` and accumulated into `history.latencyStats[operator]` as `{ count, sum, max }`.
 Deltas outside `(0, 120)` seconds are discarded (collector restarts, node gaps) to avoid polluting the average with a single huge outlier.

-This reuses the exact same `blockData`/`sortedBD` array already built for missed-proposals detection — no extra RPC calls are needed.
+This reuses the exact same `blockData`/`sortedBD` array already built for missed-proposals detection, no extra RPC calls are needed.

 ### Output